 For non-operating properties, the Company accrues costs associated with environmental remediation obligations when it is probable that such costs will be incurred, and they are reasonably estimable.
 Such costs are based on management's estimate of amounts expected to be incurred when the remediation work is performed.
-At December 31, 2021 and 2020, the Company had accrued \$65,000 on its consolidated balance sheets relating to estimated mine closure and reclamation costs on its South Mountain Mines property.
+The Company had accrued \$81,250 and \$65,000 at December 31, 2022 and 2021, on its consolidated balance sheets relating to estimated mine closure and reclamation costs on its South Mountain Mines property.